 Stagflation in the 1970s came with de-industrialization and real poverty, and it led to a great deal of resentment among many who felt that free market capitalism had failed them.
 I can't say that their concerns were totally without merit, but I do regret that the free-thinking, proud, personally-responsible, and enterprising attitudes of the past have been somewhat replaced by a culture of entitlement, where every little thing is the responsibility of the government to provide, rather than the self to earn.

-Even though we cannot estimate to the nearest 10 million, the deaths that have resulted as a direct consequence of it, still it continues to gain support.
-I put the blame for this squarely on the shoulders of our elites, and the so called 'establishment' i.e. the mass-media, the major corporations, the main political parties, the civil service, the judiciary, and most of all the academia.
+Even though we cannot estimate to the nearest 10 million, the deaths that have resulted as a direct consequence of socialism, still it continues to gain support.
+As always I put the blame for this squarely on the shoulders of our political elites, and the so called 'establishment' i.e. the mass-media, the major corporations, the main political parties, the civil service, the judiciary, and most of all the academia.

 This modern disease of the mind is widespread throughout the developed world.

 The madness that flows from it is a dangerous threat to the future prosperity of all our societies.
 Our big-government, nanny-state, political-elites are paving the way for our descent into serfdom, a descent that was long ago predicted by one of our greatest economists, Friedrich Hayek, and I'd encourage anyone to get a copy of his most famous book, 'The Road to Serfdom'.

 I've been influenced by many of the great economists of the past, and by some of our more recent thinkers.
 To name a few: Milton Friedman, Thomas Sowell, George Stigler, Irving Fisher, Murray Rothbard, and of course the father of them all, the great Adam Smith.

 Their invaluable contributions to the field of Economics, and my own personal experiences, are the inspiration and driving-force behind DyingEconomy.com.